Coldcard/push-tx/README.md

 after signing the transaction.
 When the user taps their phone, the phone will see an NFC tag with URL inside.
-That URL contains the signed transaction ready to go, and once opening in the mobile browser, that URL will load.
-The landing page will connect to a Bitcoin node and send the transaction on the public Bitcoin network.
+That URL contains the signed transaction ready to go, and once opening in the mobile browser of the phone, that URL will load.
+The page will connect to a Bitcoin node and send the transaction on the public Bitcoin network.

 This feature is available on Q and Mk4 and requires NFC to be enabled.
 See `Advanced/Tools > NFC Push Tx` to enable.